ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 3.2 BPI Identifiers, Identities and Credentials, and their Management

-Building of the requirements in section [3.1 Introduction and High-Level Requirements](#31-introduction-and-high-level-requirements), this section focuses on identifiers, identities, and credentials used within a BPI or a network of BPIs.
+Building on the requirements in section [3.1 Introduction and High-Level Requirements](#31-introduction-and-high-level-requirements), this section focuses on identifiers, identities, and credentials used within a BPI or a network of BPIs.
 Note that BPI interoperability - which will be discussed in section [5  Middleware, Communication and Interoperability](#5-middleware-communication-and-interoperability) - is predicated on known, discoverable, and identifiable approaches to how identifiers and credentials are created, updated, revoked, and deleted and how standardized identity frameworks are related to those identifiers and credentials utilized in one or more BPIs.

 In the following, this document will use Requester and Provider as established in this document to refer to the entities making and those receiving requests.